 We will assess your progress using a range of formative and summative assessments.
-These will include multiple choice, short answer and essay questions, written or creative assignments, laboratory reports and oral presentations.
+These will include multiple choice, short answer and essay questions, written or creative assignments, data analysis in laboratory reports and oral presentations.

 The assessments will be constructed to assess your knowledge and understanding while at the same time refining and expanding your intellectual and transferable skills.